gcallah/demo-repo3/README.md

 To build production, type `make prod`.

-We are working on automatic deploy to PythonAnywhere at present!
+Automatic deploy to PythonAnywhere is done by GitHub Actions.

 To create the env for a new developer, run `make dev_env`.